Master Cicerone

 • Nürnburger Bratwurst: sauteed, herbed pork sausages, finger-sized (called “minis”), served 6 or 8 at a time with sauerkraut or potato salad; from Nuremburg, but equally popular in Munich

-• Obatzda: cheese dip of Camembert, quark, onions, paprika, and beer; perfect on pretzels or bread
+• Obatzda: cheese dip of Camembert, quark, onions, paprika, and sometimes beer; perfect on pretzels or bread

 • Zwiebelkuchen: Bavaria’s answer to Quiche Lorraine, but with less egg and more sweet onions